- American Chiropractic Association (ACA)

 Migraine Headaches are strong headaches that often present in stages and have symptoms including: nausea, vomiting, and sensitivity to light, aura or changes in vision.
 Mirgraines are often triggered by certain foods, alcohol, caffiene, stress or other situations.

-Cluster Headaches are identified by their regular occurance over a cluster of days, weeks or months.
-These headaches typically come on fast, present with pain on one side of your head and typically last 30-90 minutes.
+Cluster Headaches can be identified by their regular occurance over several days, weeks or months.
+These headaches typically come on fast, present with pain on one side of the head and typically last 30-90 minutes.

-Sinus Headaches result from the build-up of that often occurs with a sinus infection.
-Symptoms present as a deep pain in your cheekbones, forehead or on the top of your nose.
+Sinus Headaches result from the build-up that often occurs with a sinus infection.
+Symptoms present as a deep pain in the cheekbones, forehead or on the top of the nose.

 When working at a desk for hours on end, we typically begin to slouch and adopt a forward head posture.
 This position stresses our neck muscles and causes pain.

 - Stretch every 30-60 minutes if you spend long periods of time in one position. (at a desk, on your cell phone, working in an unusual position - dentist / dental hygenist, etc.) Set a regular alarm on your cell phone to stretch.